 As with influenza, COVID-19 virus is a respiratory infection.
-Pregnant people who get COVID-19 are at higher risk of experiencing severe disease and hospitalization compared with those of the same age who are not pregnant.
-Likewise, the risk of preterm delivery or stillbirth increases if infected with COVID-19.
+Pregnant women who get COVID-19 are at higher risk of experiencing severe disease and hospitalization compared with women of the same age who are not pregnant.
+Likewise, the risk of preterm delivery or stillbirth increases when pregnant women get COVID-19.

 COVID-19 vaccines are safe during pregnancy and have also been shown to protect the baby in the months following birth before they can be vaccinated.